dcs-chalmers/rusty-benchmarking-framework/readme.md

 - `ping-pong` benchmark type sub commands:
     * `--spread` - To specify the spread for the `ping-pong` benchmark type.
     * `--thread-count` - To specify the amount of threads in the `ping-pong` benchmark type.
+    * `--print-info` - To create a file with hardware info and benchmark info
 ## Logging
 The benchmark tool contains a logger which you can change the level of by changing the environment variable `RUST_LOG`.
 When compiled in debug mode, there are 5 levels you can choose from (`error` will only print errors, `warn` will print warnings and errors etc.):
 1. `error`